sinclairzx81/drift/readme.md

 │ Command                │ Description                                                     │
 │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ run <path>             │ Run script on the current page                                  │ │                        │                                                                 │
+│ url <url>              │ Loads this Url                                                  │
+│                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ url <url>              │ Sets the current page to the given url                          │ │                        │                                                                 │
+│ run <path>             │ Loads a script into the current page                            │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
 │ window                 │ Run with a chrome window                                        │
 │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ size <w> <h>           │ Sets the window size                                            │ │                        │                                                                 │
+│ size <w> <h>           │ Sets the chrome window size                                     │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ pos <x> <y>            │ Sets the window position                                        │ │                        │                                                                 │
+│ pos <x> <y>            │ Sets the chrome window position                                 │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ click <x> <y>          │ Emit mousedown event to the current page                        │ │                        │                                                                 │
+│ click <x> <y>          │ Send mousedown click event to the current page                  │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ save <path>            │ Saves screenshot in Png, Jpg or Pdf format                      │ │                        │                                                                 │
+│ save <path>            │ Save current page as png, jpeg or pdf format                    │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
-│ user <path>            │ Sets the user data directory                                    │ │                        │                                                                 │
+│ user <path>            │ Sets the chrome user data directory                             │ │                        │                                                                 │
 ├────────────────────────┼─────────────────────────────────────────────────────────────────┤
 │ wait <ms>              │ Wait for the given milliseconds                                 │